All Episodes

 Pretty awesome.

-Uh we have Dutch and Canadian researchers reporting additional breakthrough research.
+We have Dutch and Canadian researchers reporting additional breakthrough research.

-Um this is why we call it facts without fear.
+And this is why we call it facts without fear.

 We're trying to give you information that is helpful and to keep it in perspective.

-I mean, when you have pandemic, when you have tens of thousands of Americans that die from the flu every year, is do we like that?
+I mean, when you have pandemic, when you have tens of thousands of Americans that die from the flu every year, do we like that?

 Of course not.

-So that people understand, okay, we lost up to 575,000 people in the last pandemic.
+And when you have information that gives some perspective, that's important too, so that people understand, okay, we lost up to 575,000 people in the last pandemic.

 Other pandemics, we've lost a lot more.